 Dr. Richard Pulsford

 Richard is an early career researcher at University of Exeter (UK) with an interest in physical activity and sedentary behaviour epidemiology and behavioural measurement methodology.
 Richard studied BSc.
 Exercise and Sport Science and MSc.
-Exercise Physiology at Loughborough University (UK) before spending 2 years working on the first physical activity data collection using accelerometers within the Millennium Cohort Study, at University College London.
-He then completed a PhD at Exeter (2014) using data from the Whitehall II Cohort Study to understand links between sedentary behaviour and both morbidity and mortality.
-Following his PhD Richard was appointed to a faculty position within Exeter’s School of Sport and Health Sciences, to teach undergraduate and postgraduate students and continue to develop his research.
-His current research focus is on how we can capture precise patterns and distributions of habitual physical activity, how and why these patterns can vary, and what this means for health in both the general population and in and clinical populations.
+Exercise Physiology at Loughborough University (UK) before spending two years working on the first physical activity data collection using accelerometers within the Millennium Cohort Study, at University College London.
+He then completed a PhD at the University of Exeter (2014) using data from the Whitehall II Cohort Study to understand links between sedentary behaviour and both morbidity and mortality.
+Following his PhD, Richard was appointed to a faculty position within the University of Exeter’s School of Sport and Health Sciences to teach undergraduate and postgraduate students and continue to develop his research.
+His current research focus is on how we can capture precise patterns and distributions of habitual physical activity, how and why these patterns can vary, and what this means for health in both the general population and in clinical populations.
 Richard was also a member of the UK Chief Medical Officers Expert Working Group for the review of the UK public health guidelines for physical activity and sedentary behaviour in 2018.

 Dr. Gregore Iven Mielke